Katofln/js-game/THIRD-PARTY-ASSETS.md

 # Third Party Assets
-This page links and credits all game art, music and so on other creaters have made that are used in this game.
+This page links and credits all game art, music and so on that other creators have made, that are used in this game.
 ## Art
 ### Ninja [Animated]
 *By DezrasDragons*